 Head of Product Design

 In general, I make awkward jokes.
 I try to score hoops on our new mini basketball rim and I talk about everything and anything with Ole.
 I also really try to keep my desk tidy.
 But it is so hard!

 My heart and camera roll are 99% dog.
-I cuddle our office dogs, help out with whatever random project the team comes up with and make sure that we don’t forget to have Friday bars on a regular basis.
+I cuddle our office dogs, help out with whatever random project the team comes up with and make sure that we don’t forget to have cake and Friday beers on a regular basis.

 Chief Scientific Dogo